 "You know, your server almost killed me and my friends," he said as respectfully as possible, not wishing to disrespect the general, but Iroh only laughed and shook his head.

 "No-no, he would never do such a thing . . ."
 He paused thoughtfully and brought his hands together under his sleeves.
 "Not in front of Master Katara anyway."

 "Never mind."
 Iroh released a hand from his sleeves and waved it dismissively.
 "You boys have done well and you need not worry about my new tea servers.
 They have moved on to greener pastures."

 The teenagers let out a collective sigh of relief, elbowing each other in turn of mocking.

-"I couldn't agree more, my young friend," Iroh said with a hearty laugh, patting the lad on the back before escorting them off the premises.
+"I couldn't agree more, my young friend."
+Iroh patted the lad on the back before escorting them off the premises.
 "I couldn't agree more."

 Author's notes: Uncle Iroh, you mad genius!
 Now you had all better review this fluff that you've been whinging for since I started writing Unrequited.
 Do you have any idea how hard it is for me to write this kind of stuff?
 It's like pulling nails.
-Took me a whole day to write and edit.
+Took me a few hours to write and edit.
 Appreciate my efforts, dammit! ^_~